umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

 power and, for the ones attached to thermistors, monitor the temperature on the DCB itself and the stave.

+!!! note
+	Make sure to keep the [database](https://docs.google.com/spreadsheets/d/1KjXGhOFzi0SZPsozpKzxGjVtfr4kkS_Hv5EigUwKOj8/edit "Database") up to date as you go through the tests.

 ## Fusing GBTx

 Verify the jumper on J2, next to the optical mezzanines, looks like this